 Although the Wii itself topped 100 million sales, the last 20 million or so are likely credited to the Wii Mini.
 When it launched, the Wii Mini didn’t include a pack-in game, though it was later released with a copy of Mario Kart Wii.

-According to Take-Two’s earnings report in the fourth quarter of 2019, Grand Theft Auto V has sold over 120 million copies worldwide, 20 million of which were sold in 2019.
+According to Take-Two’s earnings report in the first quarter of 2020, Grand Theft Auto V has sold over 135 million copies worldwide, 15 million of which were sold in 2020 so far.
 The figure takes into account all sales of the game across console generations.
+The main reason it has garnered such success (other than the fact that it has a fantastic single-player mode) is thanks to Grand Theft Auto Online.

 Read our full Grand Theft Auto V review